Have barnyard themed family fun at Sibley Farm and Park in Mankato. View farm animals, play on the farm-themed playground equipment and more!

 Now you can visit Sibley Farm (inside Sibley Park) and walk through red barn-style buildings to view farm animals.
 You can also play on the farm-themed playground equipment at the park.

-According to Explore Minnesota, Sibley Farm is set to open April 16th, 2019 for the season.
-(Even if it doesn’t open that specific date, I’m sure it will be open very soon.)
+The animals were not present at Sibley Farm in 2020, but they’re back this year!
 You’ll be able to see alpacas, calves, goats, peacocks, horses, lambs, and chicks, as well as koi fish in the pond.
 Sibley Farm is open daily from 6:30 am – 10:30 pm in mid-spring, summer, and early fall.

 Sibley Park is a dynamic community park that is rich in history.
 The park, established in established in 1887, is named for Minnesota’s first Governor, Henry Hastings Sibley.
 In the past the park has provided a horse racing track, regional zoo, museum, community band shell, clay tennis courts and renowned gardens.